chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 11.51769082
 ```

-You can see that values are similar to our own implementation.
+You can see that the values are similar to our own implementation.

-Github repo of example code is available [here](https://github.com/chamoda/linear-regression)
+GitHub repo of example code is available [here](https://github.com/chamoda/linear-regression)